Vikram8130/DevOPs_DBS_Task/README.md

-Below are the steps that needs to be followed applying the changes in this repo to any non-production cluster
+Below are the steps that needs to be followed for applying the changes available in this repo to any non-production cluster

 1. Clone this GitHub repo into your machine using below command: git clone https://github.com/Vikram8130/DevOPs_DBS_Task.git